-34. Additionally, securities, supported by bond insurance, that none of S&P Global Ratings, Moody's, and Fitch rates are "higher-risk investments," unless the SPUR of the issuer is rated 'A-1' or higher by S&P Global Ratings.
+39. In addition, securities, supported by bond insurance, that neither S&P Global Ratings nor other CRAs (as described in paragraphs 32-37) rate are "higher-risk investments," unless the SPUR of the issuer is rated 'A-1' or higher by S&P Global Ratings or another CRA (as described in paragraphs 32-37) rates the underlying issuer at least 'A-1', or we are provided with sufficient information to assess that the credit quality of the underlying issuer whose issue benefits from the bond insurance is at least equivalent to 'A-1'.